 My dissertation draws on trauma studies, contemporary philosophy of history and narrative theory to consider how time is experienced in post-Soviet Latvian fiction.
 I am particularly inspired by such concepts as melancholia (Dominick LaCapra), multitemporal present (Marek Tamm and Laurent Olivier), presence (Eelco Runia) and sublime historical experience (Frank Ankersmit).
 These philosophical concepts illuminate the non-linear nature of time after the decline of modern time regime which was driven by the idea of progress.
 As if arguing against this obsession with the future, post-Soviet fiction in Latvia and elsewhere is more concerned with the sudden and haunting return of traumatic past events.
 I contend that this phenomenon can be best understood by analyzing how philosophical concepts of time resonate with certain narrative structures and strategies.
 Ultimately, I address also the ethical questions behind the non-linear organization of time, showing how melancholia, especially in post-Soviet context, can function as a valuable reaction to the past.

-- “Tagadnes mirāža: vēsture un melanholija.”
-In: Tagadnības skārums: veltījumkrājums profesorei Mārai Rubenei, edited by Igors Gubenko.
-Rīga: LU FSI [forthcoming in 2022]. (in Latvian)
+- “Tagadnes mirāža: vēsture un melanholija,” in Tagadnības skārums: veltījumkrājums profesorei Mārai Rubenei, ed.
+Igors Gubenko.
+Rīga: LU FSI [forthcoming in 2023]. (in Latvian)

-- 2019: “The Demands of History: Conceptualizing the Post-Revolutionary Melancholy of Contemporary Latvian Fiction”.
-13th International Conference of the Estonian Association of Comparative Literature, Tartu.
+- “The Demands of History: Conceptualizing the Post-Revolutionary Melancholy of Contemporary Latvian Fiction,” 13th International Conference of the Estonian Association of Comparative Literature (EACL), Department of Literature and Theatrical Studies of the University of Tartu, September 29 – October 1, 2019.

-- 2018: “’Unfillable Void’: Photography and Melancholy in Pauls Bankovskis’s Novel 18”.
-3rd Memory, Melancholy and Nostalgia International Interdisciplinary Conference, Gdansk.
+- “’Unfillable Void’: Photography and Melancholy in Pauls Bankovskis’s Novel ’18‘,” 3rd Memory, Melancholy and Nostalgia International Interdisciplinary Conference, University of Gdansk, December 3-4, 2018.

 University studies and degrees